WJXR: History

-WJXR The Bargain Channel

 The bulk of the station's airtime was devoted to "The Bargain Channel" program, which consisted of broadcasting cut-rate prices on a wide variety of items.
 The show was similar to the "Trading Post"-type programs that was the genesis of cable shopping channels like the Home Shopping Network.

 As The Bargain Channel its popularity rested, in part, on the personalities of the hosts and the matchless scope of the items being sold.
 For example, the Bargain Channel marketed large quantities of batteries, "miscellaneous" meats, tiger's eye men's rings, and burlap sacks.
 Many of the products on WJXR were sold in randomly matched packages, such as four packs of miscellaneous chicken combined with a 2-person vacation to either Disney World or Sea World Orlando for only $109.
 These packages are known as "deals".
 Callers will often purchase items by saying "I want two deals of batteries" or "can I get two deals of the pizza pans??"

 The station's call letters were often used by hosts to greet callers.
 Due to their often Southern accents, hosts habitually pronounced the letters as the now-signature "Dubjexar?".
 Another popular caller greeting was "Welcome to the Bargain Channel," with "tothebarginchannel" slurred together in a humorous fashion.

 On December 31, 2014 at 10:00 pm ET, the station flipped the format to Spanish tropical, simulcasting co-owned WEWC 1160 AM.